Nubet/Grayscale-Filter-Extension/README.md

 1. Click the extension icon to open settings.
 2. Use the **Intensity** slider to set your desired grayscale level.
 3. Manage the **Whitelist** by adding or removing domains.
-4. Changes apply instantly—no page reload required.
+4. Changes apply instantly (no page reload required).

 ## Contributing

-Contributions are welcome—especially improvements to the CSS (current is AI-generated)
+Contributions are welcome - especially improvements to the CSS (current is AI-generated)

 ## Links